The ideal span of control – How to see it and intervene

 - What is the average span of control for each of the top 10 roles?

 - If we set a minimum span of control, how many people would be affected?
 How much money would we save?

 The following responses show how these questions can be answered using data visualizations, giving managers and the HR team instant insight into their organization (all data is fictional).

 How can I calculate the span of control?

-This is useful to understand as a starting point, but it is only a stepping stone to seeing useful comparatives – either with other organisations or by making internal comparisons.
-So the next question is often:
+This is useful as a starting point, but it’s only a stepping stone to comparisons with other organizations, in the same industry for example, or for making departmental comparisons internally.

 What is the average span of control per department?

 Now, this starts to get interesting, but what impact might these different spans of control have?
 As a first test, we’ve colour in the bar chart to show a distribution of performance by teams.
 This gives an immediate sense of where there may be performance issues to address.

 What is the average span of control at each level?

 The chart below shows the organization represented has its peak span of control at level 5.
 What might be the reason for this?
 Is the work relatively simple and easily supervised?
 And why does the span of control drop off after this level?